Election Handbook

 {Article VIII D}

-AFA-CWA can help a campaign in three ways: mail campaign literature at the candidate’s expense; post a written statement on the union bulletin board; and make time available at a local union meeting.
+AFA-CWA can help a campaign in four ways: mail or email campaign literature at the candidate’s expense; post your campaign resume on the ballot; post a written statement on the union bulletin board; and make time available at a local union meeting/meet the candidates forum.
 At no time can the AFA logo be used in any campaign material.

 1. Distribution of Campaign Literature {Article VIII D.1}

 a.
-All candidates for office must be given an equal opportunity to use the union bulletin board for a written statement.
-Candidate postings cannot be larger than an 8 ½” x 11” piece of paper.
+All candidates for office must be given an equal opportunity to use the union bulletin board or social media site to post a candidate’s resume.
+Candidate resume postings cannot be larger than an 8 ½” x 11” piece of paper.
 Postings may only contain the candidate’s name, the office the candidate seeks, and a brief resume of the candidate’s qualifications.
 This is not the place to make campaign promises or describe the differences between/among the candidates.

 b.
 The list of qualifications that may be posted on an AFA-CWA bulletin board or social networking site is defined as: